Backlinko-LLC/seo-jobs/README.md

 #### What type of skill sets are required by high-revenue companies?

 I tokenized the description and removed stop words and numbers as well as manually non-sense/non-skill-related words.
 There might be more but if we keep it we can have a closer look I would say.
+The wordclouds show the 75 most common words per group.

 ![](./plots/png/3_2_revenue_words_vertical_1.png)